The Ocean-Eyed Girl

 "The Littlest Birds"

-Watching the black birds glide low over the tall grass, their silent flight echoing the heavy, restless stumbling down a midnight gravel road.
+Watching the black birds glide low over the tall grass, their silent flight echoing the restless stumbling down a midnight gravel road.

 Aldous Harding